 Meet Marisa: author, certified naturalist, seasoned trivia host, and procurer of art-friendly plant materials.
 Marisa has elevated the Museum by wearing many hats over the years, but we now know her as our Education Coordinator – a role she’s held since 2016.
+(Note: Marisa currently holds the role of Community Education and Collaboration Manager)

 If you’ve enjoyed the Museum’s social media posts, then you’ve already seen Marisa’s handiwork at play.
 As the voice of our social media, she keeps our digital community abreast of the Museum’s many events, and helps others to forge connections with nature before they even walk through our doors.